 There is now a higher threshold for police to apprehend a person they suspect to have a mental illness, and protective service officers have lost the police-like power.
 The power of police to apprehend a person to prevent serious and imminent harm is covered, and the requirement to transport a person to a designated mental health service.

-Apprehension by police where serious and imminent harm
+Apprehension by police to prevent serious and imminent harm

 As soon as practicable after apprehending a person, the police must arrange for the person to be taken to a registered medical practitioner, mental health practitioner or to hospital, for an examination to determine whether to make an assessment order.